This post contains affiliate links.

-Not long ago I watched “Hellraiser: Judgement” on Tubi.
+Looking for horror movies on Tubi, I stumbled upon “Hellraiser: Judgement”.
 It’s the 10th installment in the Hellraiser string of movies.
 The director, Gary J. Tunnicliffe wanted to make a real Hellraiser movie, and I endorse him for that.
 Personally, I think he succeeded.

 It’s a real Hellraiser movie, but the plot isn’t predictably sequencing what anyone expects from a Hellraiser story.
 Visually it is appropriately gore, and very erotic.
-The script is streamlined and makes all the sense.
+The script is streamlined (for the most part) and makes all the sense.

 I’m upset with those that rated this movie low because they don’t know what they’re doing.
 This is a solid horror movie in which everything of its previous installments was updated and with a premise that makes it extremely smart.